 Phone (310) 663-6630

 - travel a lot and always bring my own sheets and pillows from home;

 - refold the hotel toilet paper into a little triangle every time, because it’s so delightful;

-- studied Applied Community Psychology and earned my masters;
+- studied Applied Community Psychology and earned my masters in Clinical Psychology;

 - spent a year teaching other kids how to tie their shoes at every available opportunity because it changed my life when I learned how to tie my own;

 - keep military time on my phone because it’s more specific;

 - am perfectly happy hanging out in environments where I don’t speak the language because there’s plenty to connect around without knowing what’s being said;

 - make periodic commitments to conquer my fears.
 Current topic: applying for cool teaching jobs, and cutting my hair;

 - have stopped explaining my work to convince people to believe in it, and have simply started inviting people to join me;